 OCSO report: Former Okaloosa County deputy Dwayne Vasiloff “blatantly” failed to assist the Florida Department of Children and Families in child abuse investigations at Kenwood.

-The actions of former Okaloosa County deputy Dwayne Vasiloff came under scrutiny this week and the Sheriff’s Office late Wednesday afternoon confirmed he’d been investigated and disciplined for “blatantly” failing to assist the Florida Department of Children and Families in numerous child abuse investigations as the School Resource Officer at Kenwood.
+The actions of former Okaloosa County Sheriff's Office Deputy Dwayne Vasiloff came under scrutiny this week, and OCSO late Wednesday afternoon confirmed he had been investigated and disciplined for “blatantly” failing to assist the Florida Department of Children and Families in numerous child abuse investigations as the school resource officer at Kenwood.

 The issue came to light, a Sheriff’s Office news release said, after an OCSO investigator initiated a criminal investigation in May at Kenwood in response to allegations of child abuse against pre-K special education teacher Marlynn Stillions.